-- Who has the authority to take action to redress Sexual Misconduct, which the Institution has designated as including the Provost, the Vice President of Student Life and the Vice President of Human Resources; - Who works in the Institution's Office of Security and Safety; - Who has significant responsibility for student campus activities, which the Institution has designated as Resident Assistants, Residence Hall Directors and the Dean of Housing and Residence Life; or - Who has been designated as a Title IX Coordinator.
+- Who has the authority to take action to redress Sexual Misconduct, which AGST has designated as including the Senior Vice President and the Dean of Students; - Who has been designated as a Title IX Coordinator.

-Although all employees of the Institution are encouraged to report possible Sexual Misconduct, only the employees designated above are Responsible Employees for purposes of this policy.
+Although all employees of AGST are encouraged to report possible Sexual Misconduct, only the employees designated above are Responsible Employees for purposes of this policy.